 | Naonobu直信 | 1854-1860 | 0 |

-This katana is a work by Gassan Sadakatsu, made in November of Showa 10 (1935) to commemorate the birth of an Imperial Prince.
-It features a hon-zukuri mitsumune construction with a tight masame-hada, thick ji-nie, and fine chikei.
-The hamon is chu-suguha mixed with gunome and togari-gokoro, with a soft nioi-guchi and abundant ko-nie, showing active ko-ashi, yo, kinsuji, and sunagashi.
-It comes with a modern kin-nashiji ito-maki tachi koshirae and is certified as Tokubetsu Hozon Token.
+This katana was made by Gassan Sadakatsu in November of Showa 10 (1935) in Yoshinoyama, Osaka, commemorating the birth of a Prince (Prince Hitachi).
+It features a hon-zukuri mitsumune construction with an ubu-nakago, a tight masame-hada with thick ji-nie and fine chikei.
+The hamon is chu-suguha based with gunome and pointed sections, a soft nioiguchi with abundant ko-nie, ko-ashi, yo, and active kinsuji and sunagashi.
+It comes with a modern kin-nashiji itomaki tachi koshirae and is certified Tokubetsu Hozon by the NBTHK.

 mei · Gassan · Showa · nagasa 68.2cm · sori 1.8cm